Below you will find pages that utilize the taxonomy term “Transit”

 Transit Appliance at OSCON

 If any of this blog’s readers will be attending OSCON July 25-29th in Portland, I suggest you check out the session being led by my codeveloper, Chris Smith, leader and founder of the Transit Appliance project, citizen activist and blogger extraordinaire.
-He’ll be talking about the open-source roots of the Transit Appliance project, and how the use of open data, hardware and software allows us to create arrival displays that are “disruptively low cost.
+He’ll be talking about the open-source roots of the Transit Appliance project, and how the use of open data, hardware and software allows us to create arrival displays that are “disruptively low cost.”
+More information is available on the official page for the talk.

 Archiving Historical Data from NextBus